 - Click Apply and OK to change the owner.
 After you’ve changed the owner, you’ll need to repeat Step 3 again.

 - Click on Select a principal.

-- In Enter the object name to select section enter ALL APPLICATION PACKAGES and click Check Names and OK.
+- In the Enter the object name to select section, enter ALL APPLICATION PACKAGES and click Check Names and OK.

 - Set Type to Allow.
 Set Applies to This folder, subfolders and files.
 Check Read & execute, List folder contents and Read in basic permissions section.
 Click OK.